 “Offensive” has no legal definition, so this clause really means that they can remove anything they like.
 However, all podcast hosts are private companies, and it’s up to them what content they allow on their service.
 There is no right to free speech on any podcast host.
 Some podcast hosts have tighter definitions of the material they will remove.
 Blubrry, as one example, just says it will consider requests to remove shows that promote “hate or violence”.
 Some podcast hosts refuse to remove hate speech, even when notified of its content.

 You should proceed with the assumption that every podcast host can remove or delete your stuff at any time, without any reason being given.
 It’s very unusual, though, for podcast hosts to abuse their terms and conditions in this way - and unless you’re producing something really controversial, it’s unlikely this will matter.

 You may also see wording that you’re giving your podcast host “a non-exclusive, royalty-free, worldwide right and license in connection with the service”.
 You need to do this if you want them to host your content: that’s what you’re paying them for, and without a licence they’re technically breaking your copyright.
 However, watch for licences that go a bit further, including ones that claim “in perpetuity”, which might mean that they refuse to delete your stuff.

 If your host’s terms of service let them prepare “derivative works” that can mean two different things: either, it allows them to edit your stuff, but (probably more likely) it allows them to take your 320kbps MP3 file and resample it, for certain users, to be a 80kbps AAC file so it works better in mobile devices - or that they’ll make a transcript for their search engine.
 You’ll find this kind wording in YouTube’s terms, as one example.
 They also can’t put your podcast on a plane without it, or more unusual places.

 We’d like to hear from you

-If you spot any that “look a bit suss”, as they say in Britain, please let us know.
+If you spot any clauses that look a bit strange, let us know.